Erick-ViBe/SalesSystem/README.md

 Nombre del Proyecto:

-- No definido
+- No definidos

 Descripción:

-- No definido
+- No definidos

 Fecha de Entrega:

-- No definido
+- No definidos

 Estructuras a usar:

-- No definido
+- No definidos